 3D architecture was once considered a luxury or a “nice to have” when trying to secure planning permission.
 Planning consultants and developers would not always include these images and reports in applications.
 However expectations have significantly shifted in recent years and verified view montages, LVIA & TVIA reports along with BRE daylight and sunlight assessments are now considered integral items in a planning application.

-Today, as Ireland’s property market surges, and cities become more densely populated the service of 3D architecture has most certainly lost its ‘luxury’ label and become a prerequisite in securing planning approval for any type and scale of scheme.
+Today, as Ireland’s property market surges and cities become more densely populated the service of 3D architecture has most certainly lost its ‘luxury’ label and become a prerequisite in securing planning approval for any type and scale of the scheme.
 Irish planning authorities have become accustomed to instant visual assessment, which is in keeping with the fast pace of the digital transformation era we are currently experiencing.

 3D architecture is proven to increase the chances of success of a proposed development receiving a clean grant from local authorities or An Bord Pleanála.